mindspore-ai/docs/tutorials/experts/source_en/network/custom_cell_reverse.md

     [1.
 1. 1.]]
    ```

-   The above code defines the first order back propagation rule by customizing the `bprop` function of `Net` and gets the second order back propagation rule by the back propagation rule of `self.relu` in the `bprop`.
+   The above code defines the first-order back propagation rule by customizing the `bprop` function of `Net` and gets the second-order back propagation rule by the back propagation rule of `self.relu` in the `bprop`.

 2. We need the customized the back propagation function when we want to replace some forward calculate process of the Cell.
 For example, there is following code in the network SNN: